1992 (film)

 1992 is a 2024 American crime heist thriller film directed by Ariel Vromen and written by Sascha Penn and Vromen from a story by Penn.
-The film stars Tyrese Gibson, Scott Eastwood, and Ray Liotta.
+The film stars Tyrese Gibson, Scott Eastwood, and Ray Liotta in his final film role.
 Producer Dot da Genius makes a cameo appearance in the film as his film debut.
 The working title of the film, April 29, 1992, refers to the first night of the 1992 Los Angeles riots, which is when and where the film is set; the title was later simplified to 1992.

 The film was released in the United States on August 30, 2024.
 It received mixed reviews from critics and grossed $2.9 million worldwide.

 Plot

-In 1992 Los Angeles, ex-con Mercer endeavors to restore his life and relationship with his son during the unrest following the Rodney King verdict.
+In Los Angeles, ex-con Mercer endeavors to restore his life and relationship with his son as the Rodney King verdict is issued.
 Meanwhile, in another part of town, a father and son confront their troubled relationship by planning a perilous heist at Mercer's workplace.
-As tensions in Los Angeles escalate and chaos ensues, the two families cross paths.
+As tensions escalate and the 1992 Los Angeles riots begin, the two families cross paths.